1.2. Describe the key functions of the brain that are affected by dementia

 Problem Solving

 Problem-solving skills diminish.
 People with dementia struggle to follow steps in a sequence.
 They might find it hard to complete tasks that require planning, such as cooking a meal.
-The frontal lobe is crucial for these tasks and is often one of the brain areas affected earliest in dementia.
+The frontal lobe is important for these tasks and is often one of the brain areas affected earliest in dementia.

 Decision-Making